 Need to know how warm it will be, what the time zone is and how gratuity is handled?
 Our handy list will give you a little bit of advance information to travel in French Polynesia.

 A tropical climate maintains even temperatures throughout the year, ranging from 24-32°C (75-89°F) with an average of 27°C during the day and 20-26°C (68-79°F) at night.

 Average water temperatures

 A tropical climate keeps the rich waters warm year-round, ranging from 26°C (79°F) in August to 28°C (82°F) in April.

 Wind and sea

 Tahiti has prevailing warm trade winds that are easterly between 15-20mph throughout the year, guaranteeing nice sailing on calm seas within the lagoons and spirited sails on the open-water passages.
+In July-August, the mara'amu, a southerly wind, can reach a force of 6 to 7 (25 to 30 knots).
 Inside the lagoons navigation is line of sight, but care is needed for shallow reefs.
 The tidal range is insignificant at less than a half meter.

 Faa’a International Airport Papeete.
 Tahiti Island.

 How to get to French Polynesia from North America